 E-collars can be effective training tools when used properly.
 Leash training puppies successfully doesn't have to include an e-collar, but many other tasks might be more effectively handled with one.

 Electronic collars or shock collars are a controversial method of dog training.
-Some claim they are torturous and unnecessary, and some claim, on the contrary, they are not painful and are very effective training methods.
+Some claim they are torturous and unnecessary, and some claim, on the contrary, that they are not painful and are very effective training methods.

 1. They cause pain and anxiety.

 Some dog owners and trainers feel e-collars should not be used at all because they are designed to cause pain to the animal.
 There has been some research done which concluded that e-collars can increase aggression in dogs.
 Training a rescue dog, in particular, can already be fraught with challenges from anxiety, making e-collars not well suited for them.